 Don’t substitute Cleaning with Disinfection

-Disinfectants or Sanitizers are not intended to clean, so if you think wiping the surface directly with them gives you additional protection, it couldn’t be far from wrong.
+Disinfectants or Sanitizers are not intended to clean, wiping the surface directly with them won't give you additional protection.
 After removing visible dirt and grime from a surface with a cleaning product, follow the label's instructions for applying a disinfectant or sanitizer.
 A disinfectant product may need to remain on a surface for up to 10 minutes, depending on the active components, to ensure that all germs are destroyed.

 The only exception to the above scenario is the very recent Covid outbreak.
-Cleaning will not be enough if you wish to contain the virus or eradicate it.
-You must have noticed individuals and families using disinfectants on every surface like a water tap, faucets, doorknobs, etc. This is indeed a good practice.
+Cleaning alone is not enough if you wish to eradicate viruses.
+Using disinfectants on every surface is a good practice.

 How to do effective Cleaning & Disinfecting of your home